 Personally, when looking in the Eastern Suburbs, I always found the beach areas of Bondi and Bronte to be really expensive as you don’t get a lot for your money (trust me we searched and searched).
 Also, I’ve found housing to be pretty bad and run down on that side of town, maybe because it’s just so in demand that the property owners don’t need to look after them as much.
 Who knows?!

-I do remember a friend paying over $1000 a week to have a beach view in Bronte for a very small one bed apartment five years ago.
-How much it would be worth now, I don’t know but I remember back then that seemed an awful lot to pay a week.
+I do remember a friend paying over $1,000 a week to have a beach view in Bronte for a very small one bed apartment five years ago.
+That actually seems pretty cheap considering how much a one bed costs these days.

 Cheapest Suburbs in Sydney